a3f/ia32hook/README.md

 	}

 ## Known bugs
 Hooking a function shorter than 5 bytes leads to undefined behavior.
 Hooking a function which uses relative addressing in the instructions containing the first 5 bytes is undefined behaviour.
-Because most (all?) compilers maintain a frame pointe pointer by default, the patched bytes will be the prologue `push ebp;mov ebp, esp;` and a stack push/sub, these shouldn't be too common occurrences
+Because most (all?) compilers maintain a frame pointe pointer by default, the patched bytes will be the prologue `push ebp;mov ebp, esp;` and a stack push/sub; so these bugs shouldn't be too common occurrences .

 Eventually, the ollydbg disassembler will be replaced by a non copy-left engine and these points will be addressed.